Skip to main content

 mf² includes a Bun script for managing environment files across the monorepo:

-bun run env:check # Validate all env files have required keys filled in
+bun run env:check # List env files and keys that are still blank

 bun run env:push # Sync env vars to Vercel and Convex

 .env.example files are the source of truth for which variables each app and package needs.
-Users create their own .env.local as needed. env:init scans for .env.example files in apps/ and packages/, then creates both .env.local (for development) and .env.production (for production) if they don’t exist. env:check compares each .env.example against its .env.local and .env.production, reporting any missing or empty keys grouped by app. env:push syncs variables to your deployment platforms:
+The CLI creates both .env.local (for development) and .env.production (for production) from each .env.example at scaffold time, so there is no init step; you just fill in keys as you need them. env:check compares each .env.example against its .env.local and .env.production, reporting blank or missing keys grouped by app.
+If an env file is missing entirely (for example after deleting it, or if you cloned the template repo instead of scaffolding), it tells you which .env.example to copy to recreate it. env:push syncs variables to your deployment platforms:

 SourceVercel targetConvex target